nwcadence/java-dev-vsts/labs/readme.md

 Acquiring the VSTS for Java Linux VM 2016
 -----------------------------------------

-In order to run on Azure, you will need to add the VHD to your Azure storage and use it as an image and create VM based on the image:
+Follow [the instructions](..\readme.md) to create the VM in Azure.

-You are now ready to start using the VM!!!
+You are now ready to start using the VM!